romria/csp-maker/README.md

 This project is made to simplify the process of populating CSP rules for `Content-Security-Policy` response header and `<meta>` tags.

 🔴IMPORTANT❗🔴 : This software is provided without warranty of any kind.
-It is not a ready-to-go protection against possible front-end attacks, and you should completely understand what are you doing before adding this feature to your production website
+Also, please make sure you understand what exactly each header is doing and test everything before adding these to your production website

 ### Prerequisites
 * [Node.js](https://nodejs.org/) v18.11.0 or higher